robertjpileggi/Mini-RC-Tank/README.md

 The mechanical components of the vehicle and turret system were modeled in **Autodesk Fusion 360**.
 CAD modeling was used to plan component placement, verify clearances, design mounting features, and develop custom parts for 3D printing.

+These CAD models could be used to make 3D-printed parts for the completed version of this project.
+The working prototype was designed to replicate these designs.

 ## Full Assembly

 <p align="center">